 Prado’s sentence was commuted to a period of imprisonment and he died in prison.

-The capture of Havana realised a very substantial sum for distribution as prize money to the British force.
+The capture of Havana and the Spanish naval and maritime fleets realised a substantial sum of money for distribution as prize money to the British force.

 This distribution was far from equitable and gave rise to years of dispute.